 Fact is, once a lender has two potential sources of repayment on the hook, there’s little chance they’ll let either off.
 This is one reason why co-signing is a bad idea.
 It’s often permanent.

 You’ll note that the last sentence above said co-signing is “often” permanent.
-That’s because there are some loans that will allow a co-signer to get off the hook, providing the borrower meets certain prearranged requirements, such as making on-time payments for a consecutive number of months or years.
+That’s because there are some loans that allow a co-signer to get off the hook, providing the borrower meets certain prearranged requirements.
+And one of the most common places you’ll find it is with student loans.

-Even if the loan documents don’t offer a co-signer release, there’s no law against calling the lender and asking if they’ll consider it.
-The odds aren’t good, especially with giant, less flexible lenders.
-But low odds are better than zero, and that’s what the odds will be if you don’t try.
+Even if the loan documents don’t offer a co-signer release, check with the lender anyway.
+There’s no law against calling them and asking.
+The odds may not be good, but low odds are better than zero, and that’s what the odds will be if you don’t try.
+Also note that some lenders may allow for releases without disclosing that in their paperwork.
+So it’s always worth a call.

 Same story with joint account holders